crossplane/crossplane/contributing/specifications/functions.md

 * etc...

 A Function MUST do so _intentionally_.
 Put otherwise, remember that Functions are run in a pipeline.
-A Function MUST NOT accidentally forget to propagate the desired state passed to it by previous Functions.
+A Function MUST propagate the desired state passed to it by previous Functions.

 A Function MUST NOT specify desired composite resource spec or metadata fields.
 A Function MAY only specify desired composite resource status fields.